MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-04.md

 ## Submission Requirements

-Since y'all have a ton of flexibility in choosing which events to work on, I need some way for us to easily track what events you've completed so that I can focus on marking those specific things.
+Since y'all have a ton of flexibility in choosing which events to work on, I need some way for us to easily track what events you've completed, so that I can focus on marking those specific things.

-To do this, I am requiring groups to use the projects feature of your team's GitHub repo introduced in the [teamwork doc](teamwork.md) when I release milestone 3.
+To do this, I am requiring groups to use the projects feature of your team's GitHub repo introduced in milestone 3 when I released the [teamwork doc](teamwork.md).

 You will see that you have an `events` project in your team's GitHub repo shortly before or after the time I release this current milestone.
-In it, I've placed all the events that a fully-functioning application requires. _There's a reasonable chance that some additional events may be added, though I think I've got most of the ones we need._
+In it, I've placed all the events that a fully-functioning application requires. _There's a reasonable chance that some additional events may be added later, though I think I've got most of the ones we need._

 When your team has completed an event, you should move it to the `Done` column in your project.
 I will use the events I see in that column when I mark.